-- Most buyer’s journeys -- the active research processes between initial interest and ultimate purchase -- begin by someone looking up something on a search engine or asking a question on social media.
+- Most buyer’s journeys -- the active research processes between initial interest and ultimate purchase -- begin with someone looking up something on a search engine or asking a question on social media.
 Or of a personal assistant.
 Make sure you and your company position yourselves to capitalize on where the attention is.
-Are you getting found for the biggest questions, biggest goals, and biggest challenges that your prospects want to know more about?
+Are you getting found for the biggest questions, goals, and challenges your prospects want to know more about?

 - Invest in customer insight to better understand how your marketing, sales, service/support, and product strategy can stay relevant in your competitive marketplace.
 If you’re not continually researching, refining, and validating who your most important buyer personas are, you will fall behind.

 - Think about how many more competitors you have today than you did five years ago.
 Consider where each of these competitors is outpacing you in both their online presence and product/service mix.
-How do you plan to close these gaps to avoid losing these important sources of new pipeline generation and revenue?
+How do you plan to close these gaps to avoid losing these important new pipeline generation and revenue sources?

 - Stop allowing influencers, conferences, and publishers to control your access to marketplaces.
-And instead, invest in your own content creation and promotion to attract more of the right people, in the right places, at the right time, and in the right context.
+And instead, invest in your content creation and promotion to attract more people, in the right places, at the right time, and in the right context.

 - Webinars and other similar offline events can be amazing sales cycle accelerators.
 However, to educate and build trust at scale, you need to be 150% focused on delivering value, not pitching.